Skip to content

 24. Laundry Business

 Another profitable business in Nigeria is Laundry Business especially if you are staying in urban areas.
-Most busy working people prefer laundry services as they hardly find time to clean their own clothes.
+Most busy working people prefer laundry services as they hardly find time to clean their clothes.
 It is also very easy to start.
 You just need a washing machine and pressing irons to start this business.

 25. Security Services